 Most of us think we couldn’t possibly be faced head-on with disaster.
 It’s always a neighbor, a friend of a friend, or – in worst case scenarios – a relative.
 But never us.
 That’s why thinking about insurance is, more often than not, at the bottom of our priority list.
 Even more so when considering a seemingly extraordinary event, such as a tornado.

 But it shouldn’t be the case – tornado insurance is a relevant tool that ought to be thoroughly understood and properly considered by Tennessee homeowners.
-Our proximity to Tornado Alley is no joke.
+Franklin, TN’s proximity to Tornado Alley is no joke.
 We need to be prepared.

 This is the first step in your journey to understanding your options, and to becoming better adept at protecting your home and your loved ones against tornadoes.
 I’ll go through the basics of tornado damage coverage and describe how it overlaps with homeowners insurance.
 Afterwards, I’ll explain what you can do to protect your family from a natural disaster before it even occurs.